jeffkerrpdx/webportfolio/README.md

 ## Setup/Installation Requirements

 1. Install Git on your computer https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
-2. Open up the terminal and create a directory where you would like to house these files
+2. Open up the terminal and navigate to your desktop
-3. Navigate into the that directory and type "git clone
+3. Enter the command "git clone https://github.com/jeffkerrpdx/portfolio.git"
-4. At that point, the files will be downloaded into the directory that you created
+4. At that point, the files will be downloaded into a new directory on your desktop called "portfolio"
-5. Using your choice of Code Viewer or Code Editing software, open up the index.html file to view the HTML file
+5. Using your choice of Code Viewer or Code Editing software, open up the files that you would like to view
-6. If using VS Code, simply type "code ." at the command line and the files will automatically open
+6. If using VS Code, simply type "code ." at the command line and the files will automatically open in your VS Code Editor

 ## Known Bugs